-Carbon dioxide, which is the one of the byproducts of metabolism, diffuse out of cells into the systemic capillaries.
-Capillary blood transports the carbon dioxide to the lungs via the venous blood vessels, right atrium and right ventricle.
+Carbon dioxide, which is one of the byproducts of metabolism, diffuse out of cells into the systemic capillaries.
+Capillary blood transports the carbon dioxide to the lungs via the venous blood vessels, right atrium, and right ventricle.

 Gas exchange takes place in the lungs as the blood reaches the pulmonary capillaries, thus completing the circulatory loop.